 LLMC is a non-profit cooperative serving member libraries’ needs for preservation, space recovery, and collection development on film and online.
 In its first 27 years of operation, it filmed over 7,500 titles, some 90,000 volumes, of interest to researchers in law and history.
 Its backfile comprises the world’s largest collection of legal literature and government documents in microform.
 That backfile, and future filming of some 10,000 volumes per year, are being made available for online access on this website.

-The Leadership Library Online provides who's who information from 14 sectors in the United States, including corporate, financial, government (federal, local and state) and non-profit.
-Access is limited to the Stanford Law School community.
+The Leadership Library Online provides who’s who information from 14 sectors in the United States, including corporate, financial, government (federal, local and state) and non-profit.
+Access is limited to the Stanford Law School community generally via IP range within the Stanford Law School buildings — although there is some remote, off-campus access available.
 Please inquire at the Reference Desk.

-The Legal Scholarship Network (LSN) of the Social Science Research Network (SSRN) publishes a series of electronic journals of abstracts -- of working papers as well as articles -- in various areas of law.
+The Legal Scholarship Network (LSN) of the Social Science Research Network (SSRN) publishes a series of electronic journals of abstracts — of working papers as well as articles — in various areas of law.
 The Legal Scholarship Network also publishes weekly Professional Announcements that include announcements such as important professional meetings, calls for papers and special issues of journals, and Professional Job Listings.
-Access is limited to the Stanford Law School Community.
+Access is limited to the Stanford Law School Community generally via IP range within the Stanford Law School buildings — although there is some remote, off-campus access available.
 Please inquire at the Reference Desk.

 Lex Machina is an IP research tool that captures data by crawling PACER, the ITC’s EDIS, and the USPTO website everyday.
 Its Legal Analytics can then mine this litigation data to reveal insights about judges, lawyers, parties, and patents.
 Stanford Law School faculty, students and staff may request access for academic research.
 For more information and to sign up for the required online training, go to Lex Machina Public Interest.